 What Is Self-Service BI & What Are Its Benefits?

-In this article, we will give an explanation to the question of what self-service BI is, provide a comparison between traditional and self-service BI, list its primary benefits and tools that the BI solution must consist of to be able to generate fantastic business results.
+In this article, we will give an explanation of the question of what self-service BI is, provide a comparison between traditional and self-service BI, and list its primary benefits and tools that the BI solution must consist of to be able to generate fantastic business results.

 - What is self-service BI?